 There's something very satisfying about opening a box fill with copies of your own book.
 It's the culmination of many months of thinking and writing and worrying and revising.
 Now, here it is, a physical product ready to be sent out into the world.
 It's especially satisfying--and doubly scary--to also be the publisher of said … Continue reading It’s Here!

 Whew, it's been a long time since I posted here about what's going on with me.
 Here it is March and I'm just finally feeling recovered from the holidays.
-I always think I'm not making enough progress in this endeavor of writing and advocacy–until I put down what I've been up to.
+I always think I'm not making enough progress in this endeavor of writing and advocacy--until I put down what I've been up to.
 The next big thing … Continue reading A Conference, a Website, and a Book

 One of the requirements for my master's thesis in creative writing was that I compile a list of books pertinent to the thing I was creating, references that might inform either the content or the form of the stories and poems I was writing.
 My thesis revolved around the lived experiences of adoptees, so I … Continue reading Announcing Adoptee Reading Resource: New Website for Books by Adoptees